Hiranyakeshi river: Course

-The river begins in the Hiranyakeshwar temple, a holy shrine dedicated to the goddess Parvati near the hill-station of Amboli.
-It quickly flows in a north-west direction towards Jakatwadi, a small village next to Amboli.
-There the river turns right almost at a right angle and begins to flow eastwards similar to most rivers flowing on the Deccan Plateau.
-It flows underneath a bridge supporting state highway 121, which was named by the British as Victoria Jubilee Bridge.
-Then on, it takes a north-eastward course till it reaches the town of Ajra in the Kolhapur district of Maharashtra.
+The river begins in the caves in Hiranyakeshwar temple near the hill station of Amboli.
+It flows northwest towards Jakatwadi, a small village next to Amboli, where it turns right almost at a right angle and begins to flow east.
+It flows underneath a bridge supporting state highway 121, which the British named Victoria Jubilee Bridge and goes northeast to the town of Ajra in the Kolhapur district of Maharashtra.

-2 km before it reaches Ajra, the river plunges over a rocky ledge measuring about 5 metres in height forming the Ramteerth falls.
-A tourist spot, the Ramteerth temple of Lord Ram & Shiv, lies on the banks of the river near the falls.
-A legend says that Lord Ram had been staying here for some time during his Vanvas.
-The river then crosses underneath a bridge for the second time.
+2 km before it reaches Ajra, the river plunges over a rocky ledge about 5 metres high forming the Ramteerth falls and then crosses under another bridge.
 It continues its run now along the right side of SH 134 crossing over into the Belgaum district, Karnataka.
-At the town of Sankeshwar it begins its short south-eastward course before it converges with Ghataprabha river after Hidkal dam and before Gokak falls.
+At the town of Sankeshwar it goes southeast for a short distance before it converges with Ghataprabha river after Hidkal dam and before Gokak falls.

 Irrigation

-The government of Maharashtra has constructed two barriers over the river known as the Dabhil weir and the Devarde weir which provide irrigation water to the neighbouring villages.
+Two barriers constructed over the river, known as the Dabhil weir and the Devarde weir, provide irrigation water to the neighbouring villages.